aob787/final_assignment/README.md

   rosluanch final_assignment final_assignment_rt2.launch
   ```

-Further improvements (that can be improve):
+Further improvements (that can be improved):

   -Improve the UI e.g., put all of the graph in to the tabs like I did in switching mode for robot.

   -Improve the graph update efficiency, right now it a bit laggy.
 Maybe we can find the optimal solution for graph especially for the robot path since it may contains many data points to display.

   -Add the Joystick widget to jupyter notebook.
 So, we can control robot without using teleop_twist_keyboard.

 Tasks